 The following assessments will take place in line with the relevant assessment and reporting arrangements.

-- Early Years Foundation Stage Profile – all children in Reception will be teacher assessed on-going throughout the year.
+- Early Years Foundation Stage Profile – all children in Reception will partake in the Statutory Reception Baseline assessment as well as having on-going teacher assessment throughout the year.

 - Year 1 and Year 2 Phonics screening checks (annually in May)

 - End of Key Stage 1 SATs to include Year 2 GPS, Reading and Maths tests and on-going writing assessment- all pupils at the end of KS1 in Year 2.
 The assessment period for testing is May.

 - End of Key Stage 2 SATs – all pupils at the end of KS2 in Year 6 are assessed in Reading, Writing, Maths and GPS.
 The assessment period is one week in May.

 Staff will carry out a baseline check on all children entering Nursery and Reception in all seven areas of development.
 Children will receive an assessment in Phonics and Mathematics on entry to Bantock Primary school in order for them to be planned for accordingly.
 Child initiated observations as well as ‘Look Listen and Note’ observations help create a picture of what a child can initially do.
 Children are observed working independently and together both indoors and outdoors.
 Children are assessed in Adult Focused activities against a WALT, where they are encouraged to follow the steps of the WILF to achieve success.
 These outcomes are recorded in Learning journeys, as well as English, Maths and Topic books.
 This informs staff of the development stage of each child and will set a baseline for where children progress to throughout their lifelong learning journey.
 Judgements are made in line with the criteria outlined in Development Matters and evidence is compiled using 2BuildaProfile.

 Initial Language Assessment